Ferry company submits plans to Department for Transport to hike charges by up to 75 per cent

 Comments from interested parties about the proposed price rises can be made to the Department for Transport by September 12.

-Bournemouth One is now live on DAB across Dorset, and online for all your local news, traffic, jobs, weather, coastal info and more.
-Register below for updates via email.
+Clutter-free Bournemouth One is now live on DAB across Dorset, and online for all your local news, traffic, jobs, weather, coastal info and more.
+And we still manage to play over 50 minutes of music every hour.

 Get real time updates directly on you device, subscribe now.